srenault/sebastien-renault/posts/typescript.markdown

 ### Clever type checking
 My idea is to make a compromise and use type checking only on the code I write.
 I don't want to be bothered by any outdated declaration files.
-Here how I proceed to get what I want:
+Here is how I proceed to get what I want:

 * Declare external Javascript libraries as "any" type: